 Gerdau uses a variety of ports to deliver products from the entire Brazilian coastline.
-The majority of exports are shipped from the Praia Mole Private Steel Terminal in Vitoria, Espírito Santo.
+Most exports are shipped from the Praia Mole Private Steel Terminal in Vitoria, Espírito Santo.

 Overseas, Gerdau owns a private port terminal in Chimbote (Peru), where the Company has a steel mill, used to deliver inputs, raw material and products for the operation.